 Common Name: Desert Zinnia

-Also Called: Shrubby Zinnia, Spinyleaf Zinnia and Wild Zinnia (Spanish: Zinia, Hierba del Burro)
+Also Called: Shrubby Zinnia, Spinyleaf Zinnia, Wild Zinnia (Spanish: Zinia, Hierba del Burro)

 Family: Asteraceae, Sunflower Family

 Synonyms: (Zinnia pumila)

 Growth Form: Forb/herb, subshrub; woody base, low mounding.

 Leaves: Green; opposite; stiff linear to needle shaped (acerate); margins entire.

 Flower Color: White, off white, or pale yellow; radiate 1 inch flower heads; ray flowers 4 to 7, disk flowers 8 or more mostly yellow, some tinged in purple; numerous flower heads on 1.5 inch stalks (peduncles); fruit is an achene.